 It is 5:18 PM on a Saturday in late May, the bride of the night is in fact a high-school senior in a sage-green dress on the corner of 100th and West End in the Upper West Side, the corsage box is in her mother’s hand, and her father has already texted the dispatch number twice.
 Her date is being picked up next, in Park Slope.
 Three more couples are staging in Astoria.
 Two more are in Riverdale.
 The photo stops are the DUMBO waterfront for the Brooklyn Bridge backdrop, Bow Bridge in Central Park for the classic-prom shots, and Top of the Rock for the family-text vertical.
 The venue is a hotel ballroom on West 44th.
 The after-party is in the Lower East Side.
 The night ends with a 1:45 AM dispersal to seven family addresses across Brooklyn, Queens, Manhattan, and the Bronx.
 The parents have a group chat.
 The parents have questions.
 The parents have not stopped texting since 4 PM.
-This is the moment Manhattan, Brooklyn, and Queens parents learn the difference between a Sprinter on dispatch and seven separate Ubers.
-The NYC Taxi & Limousine Commission regulates every TLC-licensed for-hire base on this list, the NYC DOT publishes the photo-stop curbside-pickup rules that govern where a 14-passenger van can actually load at the Brooklyn Bridge or in front of Top of the Rock, and the NHTSA’s teen-driver safety guidance sets the federal backdrop that every parent ought to know on prom night.
+This is the moment Manhattan, Brooklyn, and Queens parents learn the difference between a party bus on dispatch and seven separate Ubers.
+The NYC Taxi & Limousine Commission regulates every TLC-licensed for-hire base on this list, the NYC DOT publishes the photo-stop curbside-pickup rules that govern where a party bus or 14-passenger van can actually load at the Brooklyn Bridge or in front of Top of the Rock, and the NHTSA’s teen-driver safety guidance sets the federal backdrop that every parent ought to know on prom night.

 Quick answer